madatoo/plantarium-ms3/README.md

 # Credits

 To prepare this project I took an ispiration from my own previous projects to create a READMEmd file.
+I also was watched project  from March Hackhaton (Happy Paddy Go, where I was one from contributors), to look how use Materialize.
+I needed also some idea how to create this app, and I watched some projects created by others students.
+Some solutions, I transform to my own idea.

 ## Content